AbimbolaAyo/LITA_CAPSTONE_PROJECT-CUSTOMERSS_DATA/README.md

 Making reference to the data and capstone project document shared earlier, by analyzing the sales performance of a retail store and carrying out the following exploratory process of the sales data to uncover key insights such as

-- Top Selling Products
--  Regional Performances
+- Average subscription duration
+- Most popular subscription types
--  Monthly Sales trends and By telling a compelling story and building an interactive dashboard Power BI report: To gather insight, Highlight findings And make business decisions.
+- Total revenue by subscription type and By telling a compelling story and building an interactive dashboard Power BI report: To gather insight, Highlight findings, And make business decisions.

 ## DATA DESCRIPTION:

 This dataset includes the following Columns:

+- CustomerID
-- Order Number
+- CustomerName
-- Customer Id
+- Region
-- products
+- SubscriptionType
-- region
+- SubscriptionStart
-- Order Date
+- SubscriptionEnd
-- Quantity
+- Canceled
-- Unit Price
+- Revenue

 ## DASH BOARD REVIEW:

 - Customer Id
-- products: Items sold in the store
+- CustomerName
-- region: The other regional branches of the store ( North, South, East West)
+- Region: The other regional branches of the store ( North, South, East West).
+- Subscription Type: The type of subscription that was subscribed (Basic, Premium, Standard).
+- Subscription Start: The day the subscription started.
-- Order Date: The date the order was placed
+- Subscription End: The day the subscription ended.
-- Quantity: The number of units of the product ordered in each transaction
+- Canceled: The cancellation of the subscription.
-- Unit Price: The acquisition cost per unit of the product
+- Revenue: The income of each subscription.

 ## STATISTICS ABOUT THE DATA:

-- Number of Unique Customers: 50,000
+- Number of Unique Customers: 33,787
-- Number of Products: 6
+- Subscription Type: 3
-- Total Sales: 10,587,500
+- Total Revenue:  67,540,175
 - Total Region: 4

 ## METHODOLOGY: